Pompeii (film)

-Pompeii is a 2014 epic historical romantic disaster film co-produced and directed by Paul W. S. Anderson.
+Pompeii is a 2014 romantic historical disaster film produced and directed by Paul W. S. Anderson.
 An international co-production between the United States, Germany and Canada, it is a fictional tale inspired by the eruption of Mount Vesuvius in 79 AD that destroyed Pompeii, a city of the Roman Empire.
 The film stars Kit Harington, Carrie-Anne Moss, Emily Browning, Adewale Akinnuoye-Agbaje, Jessica Lucas, Jared Harris and Kiefer Sutherland.

-Pompeii premiered in France, Belgium, and Russia on February 19, 2014, and was released over the course of the next day in Argentina, Greece, Hungary, Italy and later in the United States and Canada on February 21, 2014.
+Pompeii premiered in France, Belgium, and Russia on February 19, 2014, and was released the following day in Argentina, Greece, Hungary, Italy, and, later, in the United States and Canada on February 21, 2014.
 This is FilmDistrict's last film before it merged with Focus Features.
-The film received mixed reviews from critics and underperformed at the box office, grossing $117.8 million against a budget of around $90 million.
+The film received negative reviews from critics and grossed $117.8 million against a budget of $80-100 million.

 Plot

-In northern Britannia, 62 CE, Roman soldiers led by General Quintus Attius Corvus wipe out a tribe of Celtic horsemen.
+In northern Britannia, AD 62, Roman soldiers led by General Quintus Attius Corvus wipe out a tribe of Celtic horsemen.
 Corvus personally kills the parents of a boy named Milo.
 Being the only survivor, Milo is later captured by slave traders.

-Seventeen years later, in Londinium in 79 CE, the grown Milo becomes a popular gladiator.
+Seventeen years later, in Londinium in AD 79, the grown Milo becomes a popular gladiator.
 His owner Graecus brings the gladiators to Pompeii.
-Also going there is Cassia and her servant Ariadne, who return after a year in Rome.
-Cassia becomes enamored of Milo after witnessing him perform a mercy kill of a critically-injured horse; she reveres this as an act of kindness.
+Also going there are Cassia and her servant Ariadne, who return after a year in Rome.
+Cassia becomes enamored of Milo after witnessing him perform a mercy kill of a critically injured horse; she reveres this as an act of kindness.
 Her parents are the city governor Severus and his wife Aurelia.
 One of their servants is later swallowed up when a quake from Mount Vesuvius opens up the ground under him.

 In Pompeii, Milo develops a rivalry with Atticus, a champion gladiator who, by Roman law, will be given his freedom after he earns one more victory.
 The gladiators are shown off at a party where Corvus, now a Senator, announces that he will invest in Severus' plans to rebuild Pompeii.
 It is then revealed that Cassia originally left Rome to escape Corvus' unreciprocal advances.

-When an earthquake causes some horses to become anxious, Milo is permitted to calm one down.
+When an earthquake causes some horses to become nervous, Milo is permitted to calm one down.
 He then takes Cassia on a ride.
 Being aware that they cannot be together, he returns her to the villa.
 Not recognizing Milo, Corvus is ready to kill him, but Cassia pleads for his life.
 Milo is lashed for his actions, and Atticus admits respect for his rival.

 In the Amphitheatre of Pompeii, to punish Milo, Corvus orders him killed in the first battle, and trainer Bellator convinces Graecus to execute Atticus as well.
 The two men, and other slaves, are chained to rocks as, in an attempt to recreate Corvus' victory over the Celts, gladiators are unleashed upon the slaves.
-Working together, Milo and Atticus survive the battle, with the latter realizing the Romans will never honor his freedom.
+Working together, Milo and Atticus survive the battle, with the latter realizing that the Romans will never honor his freedom.